NightThunder/assistant4discord/README.md

 ### Website comparrsion
 Compares website text and detects changes using python's difflib.
 Intended for simple websites (like those 90s style websites that college professors have).
+By default website checking can be done once every 2 min.
+Every user can have max 10 active requests that each check at most 10 different urls.
 _Example:_
 ```
 input:   https://www.reddit.com/r/Python/new/.json?limit=1